YueHua46/nof1.ai-alpha-arena/README.md

 # nof1.ai-alpha-arena

+The Nof1 AI Trading Bot is an open-source autonomous trading system built by Nof1.ai as part of the Alpha Arena experiment.
+It trades real crypto on Hyperliquid using deep reinforcement learning, live market signals, and adaptive AI-driven strategy optimization.

 <div align="center">
   <a href="../../releases/latest">
     <img width="1200" alt="nof1.ai trading bot — an autonomous AI trading system powered by advanced language models." src="assets/download.png" />